Slushy: Temperature

 Slush is made by a mixture of sugar and water.
 To prevent the mixture from freezing solid, there must be 12–22% of sugar present in the solution.
 The sugar acts as an antifreeze in the solution.
 The slush machine stirs or rotates the mixture at a constant speed so that the sugar and water molecules bond together before the water gets a chance to freeze.
 In this way, a soft, wet slurry mixture is formed.

 Some slushies have additives to make the freezing temperature of the mix lower, so that the drink can be served much colder than a water slush drink.

 Brands

 There are several well-known brands of slushies.
-The brands Calippo Burst, Slurpee, ICEE, Thirst Buster, and Froster are known for their carbonated slushes.
-Brands that produce non-carbonated slushes include Mr Slush, Frazil, Polar Krush, Calippo Slush, Slush Puppie, Iceberg Slush System, Arctic Slush, Kona Ice, Slushy Jack’s, and Del's.
+The brands Slurpee, ICEE, and Froster are known for their carbonated slushes.
+Brands that produce non-carbonated slushes include Slush Puppie, Kona Ice, and Del's.

+In 2007, 7-Eleven sold Slurpees branded as Squishees, a parody of Slurpees from The Simpsons television show which features a 7-Eleven parody brand called Kwik-E-Mart; the temporary defictionalization was to cross-promote with The Simpsons Movie.